brand-it/openkick/README.md

 Product.search("zucini", misspellings: {edit_distance: 2}) # zucchini
 ```

-To prevent poor precision and improve performance for correctly spelled queries (which should be a majority for most applications), Searchkick can first perform a search without misspellings, and if there are too few results, perform another with them.
+To prevent poor precision and improve performance for correctly spelled queries (which should be a majority for most applications), Openkick can first perform a search without misspellings, and if there are too few results, perform another with them.

 ```ruby
 Product.search("zuchini", misspellings: {below: 5})